obiba/rock/README.md

 * `manager`
 * `user`

-HTTP header for `Basic` authentication is required at each request.
+HTTP header for `Basic` authentication is required at each request: the HTTP sessions are stateless whereas the R sessions are stateful.

 ### R Server Administration